blanksblanks/Notes/csPS0.md

 3) **Write a short program that reverses a string using Objective-C.**

 Three methods:
-a) using char * and swapping the contents of the array indices
+* using char * and swapping the contents of the array indices
-b) saving characterAtIndex as a NSString and replaceCharactersInRange for NSMutableString version of string
+* saving characterAtIndex as a NSString and replaceCharactersInRange for NSMutableString version of string
-c) declaring reversedString as NSMutableString type and appending the characters from the original string backwards (by finding substring in the range of original string's length - reversed string's length - 1
+* declaring reversedString as NSMutableString type and appending the characters from the original string backwards (by finding substring in the range of original string's length - reversed string's length - 1